pmartin23/twitter_utils/README.md

 This package currently implements one simple method: `resovle_thread`, that makes use of [tweepy](https://github.com/tweepy/tweepy) to follow the thread of replies preceding a specified tweet back to the first tweet in the thread, and returns that thread.
+ Creating a package for this was probably unnecessary, but I thought it would be a good learning experience to go through the steps to do so, and who knows - maybe I'll extend it with more functionality in future.

 Installation
 ------------
-The easiest way to install the latest version is by using pip/easy_install to pull it from PyPI:
+The easiest way to install is by using pip/easy_install to pull it from PyPI. ote that `twitter_utils` is currently only available as a test version.

-    pip install twitter_utils
+    pip install --index-url https://test.pypi.org/simple/ twitter_utils

 Usage
 -----